When the big one hits, such as an EMP, many of us will be miles from home. But what if you were even farther away, like out at sea?

-With the release of The Pulse in 2012, Scott began writing fiction and has since written multiple novels in The Pulse Series and The Darkness After Series, with more sequels in the works to each, as well as a new series coming later in 2016.
+With the release of The Pulse in 2012, Scott began writing fiction and has since written multiple novels in The Pulse Series and The Darkness After Series, with more sequels in the works to each, as well as a new series coming later.
 To learn more about his upcoming books or to sign up for his new-release mailing list, visit Scott’s website at: www.scottbwilliams.com.

 Landfall: Islands in the Aftermath continues the saga of a small group people who have sought escape and refuge out at sea in the wake of a giant solar EMP, which has crippled much of the U.S. and beyond.
 But things don’t go as planned.

 As the story begins, their catamaran is grounded on a reef.
 Larry’s partner Scully is missing, left behind in Florida waters, where the coast is under lock-down by the U.S. Navy.
 The impulsive actions of a stranger named Russell puts the group of survivors in still greater danger.

 As with his other novels, Scott knows how to leave you and me in suspense.
 Action happens at just the right time.
 Cleverly planned chapter breaks will make you want to keep reading.